Hazelfire/thesis/index.md

 To demonstrate the usage of an ITP, we will take a look at proving a theorem in a pseudocode ITP syntax.

+Our pseudocode syntax is based on textual theorem provers such as Isabelle, Coq and HOL.
+The syntax is simplified to get the basic concepts of theorem provers across without too many of the confusing details.

 We start with a function:

 $$